Q & A

 Q. Why is hand-laid fiberglass better?

 A. The “chopper guns” used to make some fiberglass components spray a mixture of short fiberglass strands and resin into the mold.
 Controlling thickness is difficult.
 And because the strands are short, they do not have the structural integrity of woven fiberglass cloth.
-The resin-to-glass ratio is higher in a “chopped” part, which greatly reduces its strength.
-Thickness is accurately controlled through the number of layers employed, and the resin is hand-worked through the cloth to assure optimum consistency.
+The resin-to-glass ratio is much higher in a “chopped” part, which greatly reduces its strength.

 Q. What happens when a part is damaged in transit?